Department: ( 313) 577-1061

-Dr. Hazlett has oversight of four course-directors who provide leadership for Year I medical student teaching (56% of Year I medical student teaching) and 2 graduate course directors.
+Dr. Hazlett has oversight of four course-directors who provide leadership for Year I medical student teaching (56% of Year I, or 1,700 contact hours in medical student teaching) and 2 graduate course directors.
 She meets with them as a group to assess teaching progress, course development, planning, teaching assignments and faculty performance.
 She provides mentorship to junior as well as senior faculty in her department, with particular emphasis on grant writing and editing.
-She also serves as Interim Vice Dean for Research and Graduate Programs in the School of Medicine.
+She also serves as Vice Dean for Research and Graduate Programs in the School of Medicine.

 Research Educator, Full time, PhD

 • The Robert S. Jampel MD, PhD Endowed Chair in Ophthalmology (2018-present)

 • Vice Chair of Ophthalmology, Visual and Anatomical Sciences (2018-present)

 • The Knopper Family Endowed Research Fund (2019-present)

 • Vice Dean Research and Graduate Programs (2016-present)

 • Awarded NEI Core Center Vision (P30EY04068) grant, 2019-2024; $2.9 million total costs)